 It can seem scary or make you feel vulnerable to revisit the conversation knowing there’s a risk that things will escalate again.
 However, resuming the conversation after the time-out is a huge step toward conflict resolution.
 With your emotions in a more manageable state, returning to the conversation will show your commitment to working things out.
 In this time, remember to be assertive, speak for yourself (without using blaming language), listen intently, and be respectful of the other person’s emotions.

 Taking a time-out can be useful in calming the emotional intensity of an argument.
 Completing the conversation is equally important since unresolved problems can easily lead to resentment.
 It also helps you feel good about yourself knowing you successfully returned to an issue that previously would have caused you to shut down or explode.

-If you are struggling with anger, our team of highly trained therapists specialize in helping clients understand the impact anger personally and within their relationships while providing practical ways to manage that anger – we can help you too.
+If you are struggling with anger, our team of highly trained therapists specializes in helping clients understand the impact of anger personally and within their relationships while providing practical ways to manage that anger – we can help you too.
 Click here to schedule your appointment today.